phantasmfour/bitwardenEncryptedBackup/README.md

 The formatting is different but you are able to take this file which contains your encrypted credentials and send it to BitwardenDecrypt

+The Vaultwarden API returns json with the first letter of all keys capitalized.
+I have a second script just incase you run vaultwarden.

 ---

 This script [BitwardenDecrypt](https://github.com/GurpreetKang/BitwardenDecrypt) by Gurpeet does most of the actual work.
 They wrote this to decrypt data.json file.